-Visiting Litchfield and Kakadu National Parks was part three of a 10 day itinerary I did of the Northern Territory of Australia with a company called Way Outback (which I highly recommend).
+Visiting Litchfield and Kakadu National Parks was part three of a 10 day itinerary I did of the Northern Territory of Australia with a tour company called Way Outback, though there are many other tour operators that offer similar options.
 Before reading on make sure to read the introduction to my Northern Territory trip in part 1: Exploring The Red Centre of Australia, and part two which was a three day Road Trip from Alice Springs to Darwin to connect us to this part of the itinerary.

-The 3 day Litchfield and Kakadu tour with Way Outback can be booked separately as a round trip to and from Darwin, or part of a 10 day trip like I did.
+The 3 day Litchfield and Kakadu Tour I did can be booked separately as a round trip to and from Darwin, or part of a 10 day trip like I did.
 Either way it’s worth including as part of your travels around Australia.
+Book your 1, 2 or 3 Day Litchfield and/or Kakadu tours here.

 Litchfield National Park is just as beautiful as Kakadu and similarly to Kakadu, it’s full of stunning waterfalls.
 Many people who don’t have much time to spare may choose to only visit Litchfield as it’s smaller and closer to Darwin so can be experienced in a full day trip, however others prefer Kakadu due to it’s jaw-dropping landscapes, cultural activities and cruises along the Alligator River (where you can see crocodiles).
 Kakadu National Park has stunning waterfalls that are all far away from each other but are definitely worth seeing.
 So I’d say that if you have the time, why not see what both of these National Parks have to offer?